standard/ts-standard/README.md

     "project": "",              // relative path to `tsconfig.json` file
     "fix": false,               // auto fix any lint errors found that are fixable "report": "",               // an eslint formatter to output the lint results as (e.g. standard, stylish, json, etc...)
-  }
+    "extensions": "",           // a list of file extensions to lint by default (e.g. js,jsx,ts,tsx,mjs,cjs) }
 }
 ```